-Theorem 3.3 extends the conclusions of Theorem 3.1 to free actions on compact metrizable groups, considering the commutativity conditions of continuous mappings with group actions.
-While maintaining the core conclusions of Theorem 3.1, this theorem emphasizes the role of compact metric groups and their surjective homomorphic mappings in the analysis of ergodicity.

-Theorem 4.1 introduces a new insight into the ergodicity of dynamical systems, especially when considering the measure convolution of two disjoint ergodic systems.
-It proves that under certain conditions, the measure convolution of two ergodic systems is ergodic itself, providing an important theoretical basis for understanding the ergodic behavior of composite systems.
+Theorem 3.3 expands the conclusions of Theorem 3.1 under homomorphisms, offering new insights into the ergodicity of dynamical systems, especially when considering the convolution of measures from two disjoint ergodic systems.
+It shows that under specific conditions, the convolution of two ergodic systems is ergodic, providing an essential theoretical foundation for understanding the ergodic behavior of composite systems.

-Overall, these research findings not only deepen our understanding of the maximum entropy theorem and ergodicity theory but also significantly broaden their scope of application by extending these concepts from isomorphic to homomorphic dynamical systems.
-This has important theoretical and practical implications for the study of invariant measures and ergodic properties in dynamical systems, as well as understanding how these systems interact within a broader mathematical framework. \oldsection
+Overall, these findings not only deepen our understanding of the maximum entropy theorem and ergodicity theory but also significantly broaden their applicability by extending these concepts from isomorphic to surjective homomorphic dynamical systems.
+This has important theoretical and practical implications for studying invariant measures and ergodic properties in dynamical systems and understanding how these systems interact within a broader mathematical framework. \oldsection